Teddy Bridgewater Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Season Stats

-- He has tacked on 66 rushing yards on 15 carries, averaging 11.0 yards per game.
+- He also has 66 rushing yards on 15 carries, averaging 11.0 yards per game.

 - The Broncos have run 58.9% passing plays and 41.1% rushing plays this season.
 They rank 21st in the NFL in scoring.